cran/supportR/README.md

 - **`github_tree`**: Creates a file tree diagram of a GitHub repository from its URL

+- **`tabularize_md`**: Converts a markdown file into a table that retains the nested structure of any headings in the file.
+Accepts either the file name/path locally or a URL connection to a markdown file hosted online (e.g., a GitHub repository README.md, etc.)

 - **`rmd_export`**: Allows knitting of a specified R Markdown file locally and simultaneously to a specified Google Drive folder.